smccracken/chocolatesculptress.com/_src/pages/about.md

     ratio: 6/4,
     src: '/assets/img/emily-chocolate-turkey.jpg',
     alt: 'Emily McCracken in the factory working on a 3D chocolate turkey',
+    caption: 'Attaching chocolate curl feathers to a Thanksgiving turkey sculpture',
     figclass: 'push-wide'
 } %}